What is machine learning?

 Yes, but it should be approached as a business-wide endeavor, not just an IT upgrade.
 The companies that have the best results with digital transformation projects take an unflinching assessment of their existing resources and skill sets and ensure they have the right foundational systems in place before getting started.

 Relative to machine learning, data science is a subset; it focuses on statistics and algorithms, uses regression and classification techniques, and interprets and communicates results.
 Machine learning focuses on programming, automation, scaling, and incorporating and warehousing results.

-Machine learning looks at patterns and correlations; it learns from them and optimises itself as it goes.
+Machine learning looks at patterns and correlations; it learns from them and optimizes itself as it goes.
 Data mining is used as an information source for machine learning.
-Data mining techniques employ complex algorithms themselves and can help to provide better organised data sets for the machine learning application to use.
+Data mining techniques employ complex algorithms themselves and can help to provide better organized data sets for the machine learning application to use.

 The connected neurons with an artificial neural network are called nodes, which are connected and clustered in layers.
 When a node receives a numerical signal, it then signals other relevant neurons, which operate in parallel.
 Deep learning uses the neural network and is “deep” because it uses very large volumes of data and engages with multiple layers in the neural network simultaneously.